simaoribeiro/csharp-driver/doc/features/open-telemetry/tracing-rfc.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-Falar que o racional poderia ser
+## Using OpenTelemetry.Api package
-1) Incluir telemetria por padrão como acontece no ElasticSearch, ao invés de ser um package à parte
+[using-opentelemetry-api-package]: #using-opentelemetry-api-package

-2) Inclur traces no projeto de contrib que só tem métricas
+The OpenTelemetry repository for .NET describes [how to report Exceptions](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/docs/trace/reporting-exceptions/README.md) in a trace.
+The [option 4](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/docs/trace/reporting-exceptions/README.md#option-4---use-activityrecordexception) mentioned in the document is the preferred approach in the industry on how to record exceptions.
+It includes the method `RecordException()` that is available in the project `OpenTelemetry.Api` which, since version [`1.3.0`](https://www.nuget.org/packages/OpenTelemetry.Api/1.3.0), only supports the minimal version of `4.6.2` for .NET framework.
+Using this package in the most recent versions will imply the loss of support for .NET Framework `4.6.1`.

-- Why is this design the best in the space of possible designs?
+The method [`RecordException()`](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Api/Trace/ActivityExtensions.cs#L81) is simple enough to be replicated, and can be included in the `Cassandra.OpenTelemetry` project.
+As a downside, that means the Cassandra project will need to keep up with the best practices on how to report exceptions for tracing, and include code duplication.
+As an upside, it is possible to target .NET Framework `4.6.1`, and the reference to `OpenTelemetry.Api` is not needed which also allows the Cassandra project to not have a possible deprecated dependency depending on the evolution of reference package.

-- What other designs have been considered and what is the rationale for not choosing them?
+## Using OpenTelemetry.SemanticConventions package

-- What is the impact of not doing this?
+The [semantic conventions](https://opentelemetry.io/docs/specs/semconv/) are a fast evolving reference that "define a common set of (semantic) attributes which provide meaning to data when collecting, producing and consuming it.".\
-- If this is a language proposal, could this be done in a library or macro instead?
-Does the proposed change make Rust code easier or harder to read, understand, and maintain?
+As it changes can be hard to follow, the .NET project includes a package named [`OpenTelemetry.SemanticConventions`](https://www.nuget.org/packages/OpenTelemetry.SemanticConventions/1.0.0-rc9.9) that maps the attributes defined in the conventions to a .NET project.
+Using this package will allow the Cassandra project to have its tracing attributes up-to-date to the conventions with less maintenance, however, as it's still marked as non-stable (current version is `1.0.0-rc9.9`), its inclusion is not included in this proposal.

 # Prior art
 [prior-art]: #prior-art

-As mentioned in [motivation](#motivation) section, there are other DBMS implementations regarding the export of telemetry data in client-side calls in the .NET ecosystem:
+As mentioned in ["motivation"](#motivation) section, there are other DBMS implementations regarding the export of telemetry data in client-side calls in the .NET ecosystem:

 - [SqlClient](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/src/OpenTelemetry.Instrumentation.SqlClient) (Community contribution)
 - [MongoDB](https://github.com/jbogard/MongoDB.Driver.Core.Extensions.OpenTelemetry) (Community contribution)